Ronald Woomer: 1989 execution attempt

 After Ronald Woomer exhausted all his appeals, the South Carolina Attorney-General Thomas T. Medlock (or Travis Medlock) filed a motion to the South Carolina Supreme Court in May 1989 to schedule an execution date for Woomer, which was estimated to be as early as June 9, 1989.

 Subsequently, Woomer's first death warrant was signed on May 24, 1989, and his execution was ordered to be carried out on June 16, 1989.
 Woomer filed appeals to stave off his execution, but the South Carolina Supreme Court refused to issue a stay of execution, and the South Carolina Governor Carroll Campbell refused to grant clemency to Woomer.

 As the scheduled execution of Woomer drew near, Sellers's husband told the press that he waited for ten years and wanted Woomer to be executed for his late wife's murder, and he described the three years of marriage with Sellers as the best of his life.

-About 13 hours before the execution could proceed, the U.S. Supreme Court granted a stay of execution to Woomer in June 15, 1989.
+About 13 hours before the execution could proceed, the U.S. Supreme Court granted a stay of execution to Woomer on June 15, 1989.
 This allowed Woomer to file another appeal, in which Woomer's lawyers argued that the state had withheld evidence that were crucial to prove that Woomer suffered an alleged drug-induced psychosis at the time of the murder.